alexhudspith/rust-cookbook/README.md

 ### Running the Tests

-They make use of a couple of unstable features, `lazy_cell` and `assert_matches`, and so need a nightly build of Rust.
+This crate uses the unstable feature `lazy_cell` and so needs a nightly build of Rust.

 To run, use `cargo +nightly test` in the project directory.